 All BLM, state, and private lands located within the following boundary description which includes all lands within Meadows Valley and Long Valley, Idaho.
 The northern boundary begins at the junction of Forest Service Road 074 and Highway 95.
 It runs due east along the BLM/state land boundary to the Payette National Forest boundary.
 Here it turns south following the Payette NF boundary through Meadows Valley to Long Valley until its junction with the Boise NF.
 The zone restriction line continues following the Boise NF boundary south until reaching a point due east of Highway 55, mile marker 84.5.
 It then turns west traveling through state land until joining again with the Boise NF boundary on the west side of Highway 55.
 Here the restriction boundary line turns north once again following the Boise NF border.
 The line turns west along the Boise NF border at T10N R3E Section 33 through Section 32.
-The boundary line turns north at the southwest corner of Section 32 and travels north through private land until it reaches the northwest corner of section 32.
+The boundary line turns north at the southwest corner of Section 32.
 At this point it once again follows the Boise NF border northward until reaching the Payette/Boise NF boundaries.
-The zone boundary line continues north following the Payette NF forest boundary through Long Valley to Meadows Valley until arriving back at the point of origin at the junction of Forest Service Road 074 and Highway 95.
+The zone boundary line continues north following the Payette NF boundary through Long Valley to Meadows Valley until arriving back at the point of origin at the junction of Forest Service Road 074 and Highway 95.